Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 ## Network Prefabs

 Network Prefabs (NetworkPrefabs) are Prefabs that contain a GameObject with a NetworkObject component.
 As an example, if you wanted to create a Prefab to be the default player Prefab, then you would create a Prefab that at the root GameObject included a NetworkObject component and any additional player specific NetworkBehaviour components.
-You can then assign that Prefab to the `NetworkManager` Player Prefab property to use when a player connects and is approved.
+You can then assign that Prefab to a `ScriptableObject` Player Prefab property to use when a player connects and is approved.
 Each connected player has a unique instance spawned on all connected clients (including the server).

 :::warning